serai-dex/serai/docs/integrations/Instructions.md

 ### Application Call

   - `application` (u16):  The application of Serai to call.
 Currently, only 0, Serai DEX is valid.
-  - `data`        (Vec\<u8>): The data to call the application with.
+  - `data`        (Data): The data to call the application with.

 ### Target

-Target is an enum of Application Call and Address.
+Target is an enum of ApplicationCall and NativeAddress.

 ### In Instructions (Native)

+  - `origin` (ExternalAddress): Address from the network of origin which sent coins in.
   - `target` (Target):          The target to transfer the incoming coins to.
 If an Application Call, the encoded call will be executed.
-  - `origin` (Address): Address from the network of origin which sent coins in.

 Upon receiving coins, the respective Serai token has the appropriate amount minted.
 If `target` is an Address, it'll be transferred the tokens.

 ### In Instructions (External)

+  - `origin` (Option\<ExternalAddress>): Address from the network of origin which sent coins in.
   - `target` (Target):                   The target to transfer the incoming coins to.
 If an application call, the encoded call will be executed.
-  - `origin` (Option\<Address>): Address from the network of origin which sent coins in.

 Networks may automatically provide `origin`.
 If they do, the instruction may still provide `origin`, overriding the automatically provided value.
 If no